 1. Bundle it

-Bundling inventory and selling multiple items together at a single price can get products that have been gathering dust out the door, while generating a profit.
-There are several ways to approach bundling, such as:
+One option is to bundle your inventory and sell multiple items together at a singular price.
+This can get products that have been gathering dust off the shelf and out the door–all while generating a profit.
+There are several ways to approach bundling, including:

 - Combining older or slower-selling products with newer or faster-moving ones

 - Bundling multiple units of the same items

 - Grouping items that are commonly used together

 Here’s an example: If you run a salon, and have a hot-selling brand of styling gel, you could package it with the overstock of shampoo and conditioner you’re struggling to get rid of.

 To make a bundle enticing–generally speaking, the total price of the bundle needs to be lower than the cost to buy each item individually.
 Just remember: Keep profit margins in mind so you’re not unnecessarily sacrificing revenue.